 Victoria Sandwich Cake Tips

 The mixture will likely split as you add the eggs.
 Do not panic, do not start again, do not weep gently.
-Keep whisking, it turns out that it really doesn’t matter!
+Keep whisking, it turns out that it really doesn’t matter.
+Some of my greatest ever sponges have been from split batters.

 Don’t use an electric mixer to combine the flour as the gluten in the flour will overwork and your cake sponge will turn out tough.